IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 - *acp*: Patient Privacy Policy Identifier.

-If present, the claims SHALL be wrapped in an "extensions" object with key 'ihe\_bppc' and a JSON value object containing the claims, as such
+If present, the claims SHALL be wrapped in an "extensions" object with key 'ihe\_bppc' and a JSON value object containing the claims, e.g.,

 ```json
 "extensions" : {